kodecocodes/SC_NaeemShaikh/For Instructor/Alamofire-Routing/script.md

 **Alamofire** is a very popular Swift-based HTTP networking library for iOS, macOS, watchOS and tvOS, it is created by the **Alamofire Software Foundation**.

 This screencast is for developers who have experience using **Alamofire** in their apps.
 For those that have, probably you have created `APIManager` or `NetworkModel` of your apps using **Alamofire**, which ends up in a mess on every new version of APIs.
-Let's have look on an example **Alamofire**
+Let's have a look on an examples of **Alamofire** networking stack having code duplication, which creates mess on every API changes.

 [Note: This functions are already written up as a part of pre-requisite in the code, so no need to write it down, just need to focus on this functions on video editing.]